griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

 - ``Binding Threshold``: IC50 value cutoff for a passing neoantigen. (default: 500 nM)
 - ``Binding Threshold for Inclusion Into Metric File``: IC50 value cutoff for neoantigens to be loaded to pVACview.
 This feature helps limit the number of neoantigens being loaded to pVACview. (default: 5000 nM)

-**Transcript Support Level**

-(`TSL <https://useast.ensembl.org/info/genome/genebuild/transcript_quality_tags.html>`_) provides information on degree to which transcript isoforms are supported by experimental evidence.
-The existing TSL levels are: TSL1, TSL2, TSL3, TSL4, TSL5, TSLNA, with TSL1 being the best TSL level.
-We suggest users using a higher TSL level cutoff (lower number) for higher confidence in the annotation of the targeted transcript.
-Default is set to be TSL1.

-- ``Maximum TSL`` : cutoff TSL level for a passing candidate. (default: 1)

-Additionally, users have the option to consider percentile ranks on top of raw IC50 predictions.
-Percentile rank is a method used to predict binding affinity of a peptide by comparing it to a set of peptides with similar sizes.
-A lower percentile rank indicates stronger affinity.
-Percentile rank of less than 2% are generally recommended for differentiating binders from non-binders (see `paper <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5679736/>`_).
-In contrast to IC50 predictions, percentile ranks allow a more normalized comparison across different HLA alleles that may have allele-specific binding cutoffs.
-This feature is turned off by default but can be turned on by the user and considered when regenerating Tiering across variants.

 - ``Percentile Threshold`` : percentile score cutoff. (default: NULL)

 When using the predicted IC50 values from binding prediction tools, another aspect to consider is the binding threshold of each allele.
 As stated earlier, different alleles may have allele-specific binding thresholds that vary from the default 500nM cutoff.
 Users can choose to use allele-specific binding threshold where data is available by turning this option on.